thadrien/Zview.github.io/_posts/2022-06-07-on-antennas-group-delay.md

 The group delay of an antenna can be calculated using simulation results, but the total phase shift change must be taken into account, including the move of the phase center.

-[^1]: The useless terms to screw up your student exams just disappeared, so you were right to forgot them.

-[^2]: Even antennas with a symmetry plane like the ideal dipole can have a varying phase center for directions outside of their symmetry plane.
+[^1]: Even antennas with a symmetry plane like the ideal dipole can have a varying phase center for directions outside of their symmetry plane.